 Founded in 1975, Vanguard is the 2nd largest investment company (after BlackRock) with $5.6+ trillion in assets under management and 30+ million clients trusting their services!

-In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, and trust services (more positioned for the individual US investor).
+In addition to Mutual Funds and ETFs, Vanguard also offers brokerage, financial planning, trust services (more positioned for the individual US investor), and Vanguard business accounts.
 The brokerage segment was introduced in 1983 to add diversification by combining stocks and bonds to the mutual funds’ segment.
-The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy and hold strategies).
+The Vanguard brokerage was not designed for short-term traders but was orientated more towards long-term investors (buy-and-hold strategies).

 Is Vanguard available in Romania?
 What are their expansion plans?

 Vanguard is only available for US and UK retail investors.
 Unless you are a professional investor, you will not be able to open a personal account in Romania.
 Vanguard is present worldwide but not for retail accounts, nor are there any announcements indicating when Vanguard will be coming to any other countries apart from the US and UK.